-Linda believes that real change starts with individuals; with sincere conversations, understanding, and deliberate steps to build better lives.
-She has been providing psychotherapy for individuals, couples, and families since 2009, working primarily with First Nation clients from remote communities to resolve longstanding historical and intergenerational trauma.
-Her primary areas of practice include post-traumatic stress, grief, anxiety, depression, and building healthy relationships.
+Linda believes that real change starts with individuals, with sincere conversations, understanding, and deliberate steps to build lives that better reflect our own values.
+She has been providing psychotherapy for individuals, couples, and families since 2009.
+She began her career working primarily with First Nation clients from remote communities to resolve longstanding historical and intergenerational trauma.
+Her primary areas of practice include working with PTSD and related post-traumatic issues, grief, anxiety, depression, and building healthy relationships.

 Kristen Sohlman, MACP, RP